 Loving Chistmas in the Cottage

-Although she is in the middle of a major business deal with her boyfriend Roger (Victor Zinck - On Strike for Christmas) in the city, Lacey (Merritt Patterson - A Royal Winter) returns to Chesnut for the wedding of her best friend Ava (Brittney Wilson - Family for Christmas) on Christmas Eve.
-Lacey is not the only one returning to Chesnut for the wedding as Ean (Steve Lund - Christmas Incorporated), a former boyfriend and Ava's brother, has also returned.
+Although she is in the middle of negotiating a major business deal with her boyfriend, Roger (Victor Zinck - On Strike for Christmas), Lacey (Merritt Patterson - A Royal Winter) takes time out from her busy life in the city to go to Chesnut for the wedding of her best friend, Ava (Brittney Wilson - Family for Christmas), on Christmas Eve.
+Lacey is not the only one returning to Chesnut for the wedding as Ean (Steve Lund - Christmas Incorporated), her former boyfriend who is Ava's brother, has also returned.
 Having agreed to make Christmas Cottage, a home Ava's family own in the area, look Christmassy for the newly wed's honeymoon Lacey finds herself working with Ean to get it done.
 But the cottage has a legend about it as it is said that anyone who spends time there will find true love.

 The more Hallmark Christmas movies I watch, and I have watched a lot, the more I find myself categorizing them.
 So as I watched Hallmark's "The Christmas Cottage" I found myself putting this one in the box where the location scouts made the movie.
 What I mean by that is that "The Christmas Cottage" is filled with the sort of location shots and buildings which you don't find in a city.
 As such we have those wonderful houses which are a mix of stone and log which look stunning nestled in snow.
 But we also have scenes of Christmas tree cutting where you walk in-between the most beautiful rows of fir trees which have just the right amount of snow hanging off them.
 I could go on but to put it simply "The Christmas Cottage" is all about the look and it looks great.